 Discriminatory Action Complaint

 If an employer penalizes, or threatens to penalize a worker for raising a health and safety issue, or for exercising health and safety activities, the worker can submit a discriminatory action complaint.
-(A unionized worker can choose to file a grievance instead of filing a discriminatory action complaint).
+(A unionized worker can choose to file a grievance instead).

 The threshold for WorkSafeBC to accept a discriminatory action complaint, is very low.
 The worker simply has to show that: